dotenv-linter/dotenv-linter/README.md

 $ dotenv-linter -i test.dotenv .my-env-file
-.env:1 Invalid leading character detected test.dotenv:2 The FOO-BAR key has incorrect delimiter .my-env-file:3 The line has spaces around equal sign
+.env:1 Invalid leading character detected test.dotenv:2 The FOO-BAR key has incorrect delimiter .my-env-file:3 SpaceCharacter: The line has spaces around equal sign
 ```

 If you want to exclude a file with a specific name from check,